bstenm/react_apollo_starwars_fleet_visualizer/README.md

   ```docker-compose build```
   ```docker-compose up```

-  Wait until you see "connected to database" and leave the terminal open
+  Wait until you see "connected to database" somewhere in the logs and leave the terminal open

   ##### 3. Launch the front end